Kanchana 2: Plot

-Present: When Raghava (possessed as Shiva) killed Marudhu's brother, Marudhu learns that a spirit killed him, and gets a tantrik to revive a dead Shankar to kill Shiva and Ganga.
+Present: When Raghava (possessed by Shiva) killed Marudhu's brother, Marudhu learns that a spirit killed him and gets a tantrik to revive a dead Shankar to kill Shiva and Ganga.
 Shiva battles Shankar and eventually defeats him.
 Ganga takes her revenge by killing Marudhu.
-Shiva returns Raghava safely to his family and promises to return whenever they needed him.
-The story of Shiva and Ganga restores Green TV back to first position.
+Shiva returns Raghava safely to his family and promises to return whenever required.
+The story of Shiva and Ganga restores Green TV to the first position.